lucasmazza/stylus_rails/README.md

 # Stylus for Rails apps

-A Rails helper to compile your [Stylus](https://github.com/LearnBoost/stylus) files located at `public/stylesheets/stylus/*.styl` between HTTP Requests during Rails development.
+A Rails helper to compile your [Stylus](https://github.com/LearnBoost/stylus) files in your Rails apps.

 ## Installation

 Just add `gem 'stylus_rails'` To your `Gemfile`.

-## Partials

-`stylus_rails` will skip all files starting with `_`, so you can use this naming convention on your partial files.
+Rails will load the Stylus Railtie on your app on the development environment.

 ## Folders